datacentricdesign/iob22/assignments/01-calculator/index.md

 ---

-Through this assignment, we will explore the following computational concepts:
+Through this assignment, we explore the following computational concepts:

 Variable
 {: .label .label-green }